-Christopher J. Smolock, MD, is a vascular surgeon in the Department of Vascular Surgery in the Sydell and Arnold Miller Family Heart & Vascular Institute, practicing at Cleveland Clinic main campus and Fairview Hospital.
-Dr. Smolock’s interests include treatment of complex peripheral vascular disease, aneurysms and lower extremity arterial disease.
-He is board-certified in general surgery and board-eligible in vascular surgery.
+Christopher J. Smolock, MD, FACS, is a vascular surgeon in the Department of Vascular Surgery in the Sydell and Arnold Miller Family Heart & Vascular Institute at Cleveland Clinic.
+He practices at Cleveland Clinic’s main campus and at Fairview Hospital.
+Dr. Smolock is an Assistant Professor at Cleveland Clinic Lerner College of Medicine of Case Western Reserve University.
+He is board-certified in vascular surgery and general surgery.

-Dr. Smolock has published a number of articles in leading professional journals on the treatment of vascular disease, particularly on the management of lower extremity arterial disease.
-He has been an invited speaker at national professional meetings, including the Society for Clinical Vascular Surgery, the Peripheral Vascular Surgery Society, the American Venous Forum, Southern Association for Vascular Surgery and the American College of Surgeons.
+Research, Publications and Speaking: Dr. Smolock has published numerous articles in leading medical journals about vascular disease treatment.
+He has been an invited speaker at national professional meetings, including the Society for Clinical Vascular Surgery, Vascular and Endovascular Surgery Society, American Venous Forum, Southern Association for Vascular Surgery and American College of Surgeons.